Math Riddles: Missing Numbers Series Puzzle for Genius

 Logic Puzzle #2

-Tell us in comments: Did you find the missing numbers correctly in 30 seconds each?
+Tell us in comments: Did you solve these find missing number puzzles correctly in 30 seconds?

 Check out more math puzzles!